jimpil/annotator-clj/README.md

 import clojure.lang.Keyword;
 import clojure.lang.Agent;

-// you need the 'PAnnotator-uber.jar' on your classpath OR the PAnnotator.jar + clojure 1.4 and above
+// you need the 'PAnnotator-uber.jar' on your classpath OR the PAnnotator.jar + Clojure 1.4 and above

 public class PANN {
 	//first we need the map with the appropriate arguments